You will be taught by a combination of experienced maths and finance staff providing a practical and rigorous applied course

 Assessment is normally through a range of different methods, such as:

-Graduates can expect to enter careers across the finance and business sector, stock market trading, accounting, actuary, insurance, mortgages or as financial advisors.
+Graduates may enter into careers such as finance, business, stock market trading, accounting, actuary, insurance, mortgages or as financial advisors.

 Work placements form a key part of your studies and provide a structured link between study and exposure to professional practice, and allow you to contextualise your development in an industry setting.
 You will arrange your placement with our support.

 The university has a wide range of long-standing and professional relationships with Industry in the North West and beyond, ensuring that you will have extensive industry contact throughout your studies.

 |Type of Study||Fee|